 Viser innførsler relatert til tittel, forfatter og emneord.

 How language barriers affect the quality of health care in resettling refugees : a synthesis of studies about refugees' perceptions of health care, especially primary health care in European host countries Marblow, Ken Emmanuel (Master thesis; Mastergradsoppgave, 2010-08-01)This thesis provides a wider insight and explores the multiple problems and challenges resettling refugees and other migrants do face settling in a new country.
-Pointing to the persistence of traumatic experiences at ...
+Pointing to the persistence of traumatic experiences at different levels and the high risk of diseases, the need for health services and care should be prioritized.
+However, the issue of language seems to be one of the major barriers refugees ...

 The socio-cultural and economic impact of refugees on the host indigenous communities in West Africa : a case study of Liberian refugees at Buduburam community in Ghana Boamah-Gyau, Kwame (Master thesis; Mastergradsoppgave, 2008-06-19)This thesis is concerned with refugees and their impact on the host community.
 Throughout the World, the UNHCR is not only concerned with the hosting, feeding, sheltering, clothing and educating the refugees.
-It is also ...
+It is also addressing their impact on the host communities that face the consequences of their presence.
+In the effort to host protracted refugees, many developing host communities face various ...